Labour Party (Norway)

 Its youth wing is the Workers' Youth League.
 The party is a member of the Party of European Socialists and the Progressive Alliance.
 It was formerly member of the Comintern (1919–1923), the International Revolutionary Marxist Centre (1932–1935), the Labour and Socialist International (1938–1940), and the Socialist International (1951–2016).
 The Labour Party has always been a strong supporter of Norwegian NATO membership and has supported Norway joining the European Union during two referendums.
 During the Cold War, when the party was in government most of the time, the party closely aligned Norway with the United States at the international level and followed an anti-communist policy at the domestic level in the aftermath of the 1948 Kråkerøy speech and culminating in Norway becoming a founding member of NATO in 1949.

 Founded in 1887, the party steadily increased in support until it became the largest party in Norway at the 1927 parliamentary election, a position it has held ever since.
 That year also saw the consolidation of conflicts surrounding the party during the 1920s following its membership in the Comintern.
 It first formed a government in 1928 and has led the government for all but sixteen years since 1935.
 From 1945 to 1961, the party had an absolute majority in the Norwegian Parliament, to date the last time this has happened in the history of Norway.
 The electoral domination by the Labour Party during the 1960s and early 1970s was initially broken by competition from smaller left-wing parties, primarily from the Socialist People's Party.
 From the late 1970s, the party started to lose voters due to a rise in right-wing parties, leading to a swing to the right for the Labour Party under Gro Harlem Brundtland during the 1980s.
-In 2001, the party achieved its worst results since 1924.
+In 2001, the party achieved its worst result since 1924.
 Between 2005 and 2013, Labour returned to power after committing to a coalition agreement with other parties in order to form a majority government.
-Since losing nine seats in 2013, Labour has been in opposition.
-The party lost a further six seats in 2017, yielding the second-lowest number of seats Labour has held since 1924.
-At the 2021 election, the party lost one seat but left-wing opposition gained a majority over the political right, with Støre becoming the prime minister and heading a minority government along with the Centre Party.
+Labour entered opposition again after losing nine seats in 2013.
+The party lost a further six seats in 2017, yielding the second-lowest number of seats since 1924.
+Since the 2021 and 2025 elections, Labour has headed a minority government.